unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   bookID='EST'

-  // We can choose the forthcoming new TSV formats or the existing formats dataSet='DEFAULT' // 'OLD' (Markdown TQ, TSV TN, etc.), 'NEW' (TSV TQ2, TN2, etc.), 'DEFAULT', or 'BOTH'
+  // We can choose the forthcoming new TSV formats or the existing formats dataSet='OLD' // 'OLD' (Markdown TQ, TSV TN, etc.), 'NEW' (TSV TQ2, TN2, etc.), 'DEFAULT', or 'BOTH'

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

-  checkLinkedTAArticleFlag='true' // 'true' or 'false'
+  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
-  checkLinkedTWArticleFlag='true' // 'true' or 'false'
+  // The next two are only relevant if the above is 'false' checkLinkedTAArticleFlag='true' // 'true' or 'false' checkLinkedTWArticleFlag='true' // 'true' or 'false'

   // Specifying extractLength and maximumSimilarMessages is just to show off options
-  // —those fields are not necessary (or normal) here extractLength='20' // Default is 15 maximumSimilarMessages='0' // Default is 3 (0 means don't suppress)
+  // —those fields are not necessary (or normal) here extractLength='20' // Default is 15 maximumSimilarMessages='5' // Default is 3 (0 means don't suppress)
   //ignorePriorityNumberList='[]'
   ignoreDisabledNoticesFlag='false' // Show known non-issues: 'true' or 'false' />